Ising formulations of many NP problems: Tree Problems

 The extension to undirected graphs requires a bit more care.
 In this case, we have to be careful because there is no a priori distinction on whether the height of one end of an edge is smaller or larger than the other -- this makes the problem much more involved, at first sight.
 Furthermore, it is not true that a directed acyclic graph is acyclic if the orientation of edges is ignored.
 However, for an undirected graph, we also know that a feedback vertex set must reduce the graph to trees, although there is no longer a requirement that these trees are connected (this is called a forest).
 With this in mind, we find that the problem is actually extremely similar to minimal spanning tree, but without degree constraints or connectivity constraints.
 The new subtlety, however, is that we cannot remove edges.

-To solve this problem, we do the following: introduce a binary variable $x_{v,i}$, which is 1 if $v$ is a vertex in any tree at depth $i$, and 0 otherwise.
-However, to account for the fact that we may remove vertices, we will allow for $x_{v,-1}=1$ if $v$ is part of the feedback vertex set, and 0 otherwise.
-We do a similar thing for edges: we consider $x_{uv,i} \ne x_{vu,i}$ to be defined as before when $i>0$.
-We also define the variables $x_{uv,-1}\ne x_{vu,-1}$, which we take to be 1 when the ending node of the ``directed" edge is in the feedback vertex set.
+To solve this problem, we do the following: introduce a binary variable $x_{v,i}$, which is 1 if $v$ is a vertex in any tree (anywhere in the forest) at depth $i$, and 0 otherwise.
+However, to account for the fact that we may remove vertices, we will allow for $y_{v}=1$ if $v$ is part of the feedback vertex set, and 0 otherwise.
+We do a similar thing for edges: we consider $x_{uv,i}, x_{vu,i}$ to be defined as before when $i>0$.
+We also define the variables $y_{uv}, y_{vu}$, which we take to be 1 when the ending node of the ``directed" edge is in the feedback vertex set.
 Now, we can write down a very similar energy to the minimal spanning tree: The changes are as follows: we no longer constrain only 1 node to be the root, or constrain the degree of a vertex -- however, we have to add a new term to ensure that edges are only ignored in the tree constraint if they point to a node in the feedback set.
-We then add with $B\ll A$ chosen so that the $A$ constraints are never violated.
+We then add with $B<A$ required so that the $A$ constraints are never violated.
 This counts the number of nodes in the feedback set, so thus $H$ is minimized when $H_B$ is smallest -- i.e., we have to remove the fewest number of nodes.
+The number of spins required is $(|E|+|V|)\lceil (|V|+3)/2 \rceil $.\footnote{This follows from the fact that the sum over $i$s is $\lceil (|V|+1)/2\rceil$; then we account for the $y$s.}

+The recent paper \cite{zhou} has a more efficient implementation of a mapping, for use in understanding random ensembles of this problem by the replica method.
+Unfortuntaely, this technique is not efficient for AQO; the Hamiltonian contains $N$-body terms.